Dear extremely Type A entrepreneur,

 Other things that can contribute to quality sleep are changes in diet, lifestyle, and certain supplements you can add in, such as melatonin.

 At the end of the day, if you aren’t sleeping, you can’t be productive.
-And if you aren’t being productive, you aren’t thriving.Opinions expressed here by Contributors are their own.
+And if you aren’t being productive, you aren’t thriving.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.